micahwoods/atcweb3/content/post/two-week-turfgrass-tour-in-japan/index.md

 projects: []
 ---

-I was in Japan for two weeks to work at the KBC Augusta tournament, have some meetings, and visit some turfgrass sites.
+I was in Japan for two weeks to work at the KBC Augusta tournament, have meetings, and visit turfgrass sites.
 On this trip, I made a deliberate effort to record some videos to show a few things that I find interesting about turfgrass management in Japan.

 {{< figure src="featured.jpg" >}}